nelsonseth/python-explorer/README.md

 ![](docs/ExploreMore.gif)

 ### Navigation
-As you explore objects, the tool will keep track of where you are in the navaigation listing (top of page).
+As you explore objects, the tool will keep track of where you are in the navigation listing (top of page).
 Just click one of the previous object buttons to return to that state.
 ![](docs/Navigation.gif)

 ### Search Members
 For a given space, the search input allows you to filter the members by members that either start with or contain the input text.
-This help narrow down options or helps you find something quicker if you know the name already.
+This helps narrow down options or helps you find something quicker if you know the name already.
 ![](docs/Search.gif)

 ### Class Explorer